Chhrone/anevia-backend/README.md

 8. Token refresh is handled automatically (Firebase tokens expire after 1 hour)

 For detailed implementation guidance and code examples, refer to the [API documentation](https://server.anevia.my.id).

+## 💬 Chat System

+The Anevia backend integrates with Google Gemini to provide an AI-powered chat assistant (ChatVia!) for users to get health advice related to anemia.

+### Key Features

+- **AI-Powered Conversations**:
+  - Utilizes Google Gemini model for natural language understanding and generation.
+  - Provides advice based on scan results and user queries.

+- **Session Management**:
+  - Creates new chat sessions linked to user and scan data.
+  - Maintains chat history within sessions.

+- **Safety Handling**:
+  - Configured to handle content safety filters (though filters can be disabled for specific use cases).

+### Endpoints

+- **`POST /api/chats`**: Start a new chat session with ChatVia! based on scan data.
+- **`POST /api/chats/messages`**: Send a message within an existing chat session and get AI response.
+- **`GET /api/chats/{userId}`**: Retrieve all chat sessions for a specific user.
+- **`GET /api/chats/{userId}/{sessionId}`**: Retrieve all messages within a specific chat session (with user ownership verification).

 ## 💻 Local Development Setup